 While every divorce case is unique, the divorce process in Texas remains the same for all couples.
 The divorce process can affect the timeline of your divorce, which is why it is essential to understand what happens after filing for divorce.

 If you are considering ending your marriage, consult with a McLennan County divorce lawyer to navigate the divorce process in Texas.
-Contact our family law attorneys at The Law Office of Brett H. Pritchard to receive a consultation.
+Contact our family law attorneys at The Law Office of Brett H. Pritchard to receive a FREE consultation.